BAY OF NAPLES & AMALFI COAST History

 Following the discoveries of Pompeii and Herculaneum in the

-mid-18th century, the Bay of Naples became popular with foreign
+mid-18th century, the Neapolitan Riviera became popular with foreign

 visitors; earlier travellers on the Grand Tour tended to prefer

-the volcanic phenomena of Vesuvius and Solfatara near Naples.
+the volcanic phenomena of Vesuvius and Solfatara near Napoli.

 Amalfi Coast remained relatively isolated until recent times,